apache/airflow/docs/helm-chart/parameters-ref.rst

      - Name of existing PgBouncer config secret
      - ``~``
    * - ``pgbouncer.serviceAccount.create``
-     - Create ServiceAccount for pgbouncer
+     - Create ServiceAccount for PgBouncer
      - ``true``
    * - ``pgbouncer.serviceAccount.name``
      - Name of ServiceAccount.
 If not set and create is true, a name is generated using the release name.
      - ``~``
    * - ``pgbouncer.serviceAccount.annotations``
-     - Annotations to add to pgbouncer kubernetes service account
+     - Annotations to add to PgBouncer kubernetes service account
      - ``{}``
    * - ``redis.enabled``
      - Enable the redis provisioned by the chart